getsentry/gkms/README.md

 ## Disclaimer

-`gkms` merely allows you to keep your secrets in GCS buckets allowing you specify permissions via IAM roles.
-This does **not** replace projects like HashiCorp Vault!
-Attackers who gain access to your service accounts will have access to the secrets.
+`gkms` merely allows you to keep your secrets in GCS buckets allowing you to specify permissions via IAM roles. _This does **not** replace projects like HashiCorp Vault!_ Attackers who gain access to your service accounts will have access to the secrets.